jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

   - best used for voice or video calling, online gaming; streaming - occasional dropped data will lead to glitches, but are worth the speed of the protocol, especially over long distances (high latency)
   - best practice for UDP use involves implementing congestion avoidance to prevent the network from being overwhelmed

+- **URI** (Uniform Resource Identifier) : an identifier for a particular resource within an information space [27];
-- **URI** (Uniform Resource Identifier) : a general concept - identifiers [19]; a string of characters which identifies a particular resource; URIs mark specific points in the information space of the web [16]
+  - a general concept - identifiers [19];
+  - a string of characters which identifies a particular resource; URIs mark specific points in the information space of the web [16]

 - **URL** (Uniform Resource Locator) : distinct from URI [16]; a type of URI [19]; (see also URI); the most frequently used part of a URI that specifies where resources are located [18]
   - Comprised of components: [18]